mebens/blackbulletiv.github.com/_posts/2011-06-30-lua-metatables-tutorial.md

 t.la -- 100
 {% endhighlight %}

 When creating a new key in `t`, if the value is a number it will be squared, otherwise it will just be set anyway.
-This introduces to our friends, `rawget` and `rawset`.
+This introduces us to our friends, `rawget` and `rawset`.

 ## `rawget` and `rawset`

 There are times when you need get and set a table's keys without having Lua do it's thing with metatables.
 As you might guess, [`rawget`](http://www.lua.org/manual/5.1/manual.html#pdf-rawget) allows you to get the value of a key without Lua using `__index`, and [`rawset`](http://www.lua.org/manual/5.1/manual.html#pdf-rawset) allows you to set the value of a key without Lua using `__newindex` (no these don't provide a speed increase to conventional way of doing things).
-You'll need to use these when you would get stuck in an infinite loop.
+You'll need to use these when you would otherwise get stuck in an infinite loop.
 For example, in that last code example, the code `t[key] = value * value` would set off the same `__newindex` function again, which would get you stuck in an infinite loop.
 Using `rawset(t, key, value * value)` avoids this.

 As you probably can see, to use these functions, for parameters we must pass in the target table, the key, and if you're using `rawset`, the value.